tanvi-orcl/fpp-ansible/README.md

 This codebase contains a set of playbooks used to automate FPP operations.
 The playbooks reference ansible roles (an ansible file structure used to group reusable components), where the majority of work takes place.
 The roles > defaults > main.yml files for each role has default variables to set according to your environment.
 There are a few other places as well where changes should be made - search "TO EDIT" within the project.

+Run client_prereq.yml as a test to be sure all FPP set-up is complete.

 ### Roles

 **grid_fpp.yml**, **rdbms_fpp.yml**